Event Info – Camping At The Festival

 Rent a Tent provides quality canvas two and four person tents, with stretcher beds, mattresses and a LED Lantern.
 All the tents are roomy and comfortable, with large screened windows and sewn in floors.

-The tents are located in a prime location, only meters from all the major stages, with ample parking.
+The tents are located in a great location.
+They are close to amenities, ample parking available and you’re only a short stroll away to the Entertainment Zone!
 All you need to do is bring your own bedding and pillows!

 A 2 BED tent costs $320 or a 4 BED tent costs $480 and is booked when ticket purchase opens.
 There are a limited number of tents so get in early for this great offer.